godaddy/tartufo/README.md

 ### Limiting Scans by Path

-With the `--include_paths` and `--exclude_paths` options, it is also possible to limit scanning to a subset of objects in the Git history by defining regular expressions (one per line) in a file to match the targeted object paths.
+With the `--include-paths` and `--exclude-paths` options, it is also possible to limit scanning to a subset of objects in the Git history by defining regular expressions (one per line) in a file to match the targeted object paths.
 To illustrate, see the example include and exclude files below:

 _include-patterns.txt:_